inkytonik/skink/Vagrant.md

 The BenchExec results, log files etc can be found in the results sub-directory.

-The script will continue with another benchexec run to validate the witnesses.
+The script will continue with other benchexec runs to validate the witnesses.
 The output will be similar to that above.
 The witness validation results will be placed in the results-witness sub-direction and output from CPAchecker will be in the output sub-directory.